 Eastside Interceptor lining

-In early 2016, work began on sewer repairs for the Eastside Interceptor (ESI), a sewer line that carries wastewater from homes and businesses in Bellevue, Kirkland, Redmond, Issaquah, and the Sammamish Plateau to the South Treatment Plant in Renton.
-Work includes:
+The Eastside Interceptor (ESI) is a regional sewer line that carries wastewater from eastside homes and businesses to King County’s South Treatment Plant in Renton.